Maxim-Mazurok/google-api-typings-generator/gapi.client.compute-alpha/readme.md

 Returns permissions that a caller has on the specified resource.
 */
 await gapi.client.compute.interconnectAttachments.testIamPermissions({ project: "project", region: "region", resource: "resource",  });

 /*
+Deletes the specified InterconnectGroup in the given scope */ await gapi.client.compute.interconnectGroups.delete({ interconnectGroup: "interconnectGroup", project: "project",  });

+/*
+Returns the specified InterconnectGroup resource in the given scope.
+*/
+await gapi.client.compute.interconnectGroups.get({ interconnectGroup: "interconnectGroup", project: "project",  });

+/*
+Gets the access control policy for a resource.
+May be empty if no such policy or resource exists.
+*/
+await gapi.client.compute.interconnectGroups.getIamPolicy({ project: "project", resource: "resource",  });

+/*
+Creates a InterconnectGroup in the specified project in the given scope using the parameters that are included in the request.
+*/
+await gapi.client.compute.interconnectGroups.insert({ project: "project",  });

+/*
+Lists the InterconnectGroups for a project in the given scope.
+*/
+await gapi.client.compute.interconnectGroups.list({ project: "project",  });

+/*
+Patches the specified InterconnectGroup resource with the data included in the request.
+This method supports PATCH semantics and uses JSON merge patch format and processing rules.
+*/
+await gapi.client.compute.interconnectGroups.patch({ interconnectGroup: "interconnectGroup", project: "project",  });

+/*
+Sets the access control policy on the specified resource.
+Replaces any existing policy.
+*/
+await gapi.client.compute.interconnectGroups.setIamPolicy({ project: "project", resource: "resource",  });

+/*
+Returns permissions that a caller has on the specified resource.
+*/
+await gapi.client.compute.interconnectGroups.testIamPermissions({ project: "project", resource: "resource",  });

+/*
 Returns the details for the specified interconnect location.
 Gets a list of available interconnect locations by making a list() request.